raulk/research/eth/notes/eip-sparse-blobpool.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.rfc-editor.org/rfc/rfc2119) and [RFC 8174](https://www.rfc-editor.org/rfc/rfc8174).

-### devp2p Protocol Changes
+### Execution clients :: devp2p changes

-TODO: check if this is how it is being implemented now

-- Extend the `NewPooledTransactionHashes` and `GetPooledTransactions` messages with a `mask` bytes field whose value is contextual to the transaction type.
-    - For type 3 transactions, we define `mask` to be the concatenation of a single bitmap of size (128 bits × blob count) and is interpreted as the concatenation of one 128-element bitmap per blob (in transaction order), where 1 bits denote that the cell at that index is available.
-    - For other transaction types, `mask` MUST be an RLP `nil` value.
-- Extend the `PooledTransactions` message schema to support cell-level returns
-- Introduce eth/70 protocol version
+We introduce a new devp2p protocol version, `eth/71` extending the existing `eth/70` protocol (TODO: spec for eth/70 missing).

+**Modify `NewPooledTransactionHashes` (`0x08`) message.**
+Add a new field `cell_mask` of type `B_16` (`uint128`).
+This field MUST be interpreted as a bitarray of length `CELLS_PER_EXT_BLOB`, carrying `1` in the indices of colums the announcer has available for **all type 3 txs announced within the message**.
+This field MUST be set to `nil` when no transactions of such type are announced.
+(TODO: this approach is not expressive enough if the node wants to offer randomly sampled columns, nor if it wants to announce transactions with full and partial availability in a single message).

+- old schema (`eth/70`): `[types: B, [size_0: P, size_1: P, ...], [hash_0: B_32, hash_1: B_32, ...]]`
+- new schema (`eth/71`): `[types: B, [size_0: P, size_1: P, ...], [hash_0: B_32, hash_1: B_32, ...], cell_mask: B_16]`

+**Modify `GetPooledTransactions` (`0x09`) / `PooledTransactions` (`0x10`) behaviour.**
+Responses now elide blob payloads for type 3 transactions requested via this RPC.
+This is performed by setting an RLP `nil` literal in the list position corresponding to the transaction's blob data.
+Cell proofs and commitments are unaffected and continue to be sent.

+**New message type `GetCells` (`0x12`).** Used to request cells for type 3 transactions.
+It specifies the transaction hashes being requested, along with a `cell_mask` specifying which cell indices are needed, with syntax identical as `cell_mask` in `NewPooledTransactionHashes`.

+- `eth/71`: `[[hash_0: B_32, hash_1: B_32, ...], cell_mask: B_16]`

+**New message type `Cells` (`0x13`).** Used to respond to a `GetCells` requests.

+- `eth/71`: `[[hash_0: B_32, hash_1: B_32, ...], cells: [[cell_0_0: B_2048, cell_0_1: B_2048, ...], [cell_1_0: B_2048, cell_1_1: B_2048, ...]], cell_mask: B_16]`

-### Execution Client Behavior
+### Execution clients :: Blobpool behavior

-**New transaction hash.** Upon receiving a `NewPooledTransactionHashes` announcement containing a previously unknown type 3 transaction hash, the node makes a probabilistic decision about fetching the blob payload: it decides to fetch the full blob payload with probability p = 0.15 (provider role), or simply sample them otherwise (sampler role).
+**New transaction hash.**
+Upon receiving a `NewPooledTransactionHashes` announcement containing a previously unknown type 3 transaction hash, the node makes a probabilistic decision about fetching the blob payload: it decides to fetch the full blob payload with probability p = 0.15 (provider role), or simply sample otherwise (sampler role).
+This decision MAY be remembered for some period chosen by the implementer, in which case stateless heuristics are RECOMMENDED (e.g. calculating a hash by appending some time-bound value mixed in with stable transaction properties, and applying p to it).

+**Provider role.**
-**Provider role.** If the node is a provider for a given tx and the announcing peer signaled full availability, the node  MUST request the full transaction payload from that peer.
-Upon successful retrieval and validation (as per [EIP-7594](./eip-7594.md)), the node MUST in turn announce the transaction hash to its peers via `NewPooledTransactionHashes`.
+If the node is a provider, and the announcing peer signaled full availability, the node MUST request the signed transaction and full blob data from that peer via `GetPooledTransactions` and `GetCells` with an all-ones `cell_mask` bitmap.
+Upon successful retrieval and validation (as per [EIP-7594](./eip-7594.md)), the node MUST in turn announce the transaction hash to its peers via `NewPooledTransactionHashes`, also with an all-ones `cell_mask`.

+**Sampler role.**
-**Sampler role.** If the node is a sampler, it MUST request the cells corresponding to its custody columns from peers that announced overlapping availability, but only after it observes at least 2 distinct provider announcements.
-The node MUST only request a maximum of `C_req` columns per request.
-When fetching from a provider, the node MUST request `C_extra` random columns in addition to its custody set.
+If the node is a sampler, the node MUST only request the transaction payload via `GetPooledTransactions`.
+It SHOULD await to observe at least 2 distinct provider announcements, and to successfully receive and validate the signed transaction, before acting further.
+It then MUST request custody-aligned cells from peers that announced overlapping availability, including providers.
+When fetching from a provider, the node MUST request `C_extra` random columns in addition to its custody set (see "Sampling noise" in Rationale).
+The node MUST request no more than `C_req` columns per request, at all times.

+**Ensuring fairness.**
-**Detecting misbehaviour.** The node MAY keep a record of the frequency of full payload and column requests made by each peer.
-If a frequency exceeds some quota or the probabilistic expectation by some tolerance threshold, the node MAY decide to disconnect the offending peer alleging abuse as a reason.
+Nodes MAY keep a record of the frequency of full payload fetches made by each peer, relative to their sampling requests.
+Nodes MAY elect to disconnect peers who exceed some locally-determined fairness heuristic.
+Such heuristics are not object of standardization.

-**Supernodes.** Supernodes will naturally want to fetch full blob payloads for every transaction.
-They MUST NOT act like permanent providers, to avoid getting banned due to their fetch rate exceeding expectations.
-Instead, they MUST respect p = 0.15 and MUST maximally load balance fetching columns from multiple peers.
-They can remain connected with a larger peerset to satisfy their increased sampling needs.
+**Supernode behaviour.**
+Supernodes (nodes intending to fetch every blob payload in full) MUST load balance requests across samplers and providers.
+Furthermore, supernodes SHOULD prioritize reconstructing blobs and proofs from 64 columns.
+Supernodes SHOULD maintain a larger peerset in order to satisfy their increased blob fetching needs without over-stressing a small set of neighbours and violating fairness.

+**Sampler eviction**
+A sampler MAY drop a transaction if it has not observed sufficient network saturation (i.e., announcements from other peers for the same blob) within a defined period.

+**Continued sampling**
+Tenured transactions MAY be subject to resampling in other to test for liveness and confirm confidence of continued network-wide availability.

+### Execution clients :: Local block builders

+> TODO: config specification needed.

+Client implementations MUST provide configuration options for local block builders to specify a blob inclusion policy when proposing a block.
+Implementations SHOULD support at least these policies:

+1. Conservative: include only blob transactions for which all blob data is fully available locally (equivalent to today's behaviour).
+2. Optimistic: also include blob transactions that have been successfully sampled.
+3. Proactive: resample prior to blob proposal time in order to assess network-wide confidence of blobs potentially selected for inclusion.
+This requires an additional Engine API extension for the CL to notify the EL of upcoming proposer duty (TODO).

-### Engine API Extensions
+### Engine API extensions

+> TODO: This specification will be moved out to the https://github.com/ethereum/execution-apis/ repo and linked to from here.

 **Method `engine_blobCustodyUpdatedV1`**

 Called by the Consensus layer client to inform the Execution layer of the indices of their current blob column custody set at startup, as well as subsequent changes during live operation.

 Request:

 - method: `engine_blobCustodyUpdatedV1`
 - params:
-    - `indices_bitarray`: uint128, interpreted as a bitarray of length `CELLS_PER_EXT_BLOB` indicating which column indices are currently custodied.
+  - `indices_bitarray`: uint128, interpreted as a bitarray of length `CELLS_PER_EXT_BLOB` indicating which column indices form the custody set.
 - timeout: 150ms

 Response:

 - result: no payload
 - error: code and message set in case an error occurs during processing of the request.

+Specification:

+1. The Consensus client MUST call this method whenever its custody set changes.
+Additionally, it MUST call it on start, on restart, and when an Engine API interruption is detected.
+2. The Execution client MUST return an Ok response if the request is well-formed.
+All subsequent sampling requests MUST adopt the new custody set.
+Queued sampling requests MAY be patched to reflect the new custody set.
+3. For type 3 transactions pending in the blobpool:
+    1. If the custody set has expanded, the Execution client MUST issue new sampling requests for the delta.
+It SHOULD broadcast updated `NewPooledTransactionHashes` announcement with the new available set.
+    2. If the custody set has contracted, the Execution client MAY prune dropped cells from local storage, but only AFTER it has broadcast an updated `NewPooledTransactionHashes` announcement with the reduced available set.
+This is to avoid peers from perceiving an availability fault if they happen to request those previously announced cells.
+4. The Execution client MUST treat a request to update the custody set to the current value as a no-op operation returning an Ok.

 **Method `engine_getBlobsV4`**

 Called by the Consensus layer client to retrieve blob cells from the Execution layer blobpool.

 Request:

 - method: `engine_getBlobsV4`
 - params:
   - `versioned_blob_hashes`: []bytes32, an array of blob versioned hashes.
   - `indices_bitarray`: uint128, a bitarray denoting the indices of the cells to retrieve.
 - timeout: 500ms

 Response:

 - result: `[]BlobCellsAndProofsV1`
 - error: code and message set in case an error occurs during processing of the request.

 **Data structure `BlobCellsAndProofsV1`**

-- `blob_cells`: a sequence of byte arrays `[]bytes` representing the partial matrix of the requested blobs
+- `blob_cells`: a sequence of byte arrays `[]bytes` representing the partial matrix of the requested blobs, with `nil` entries for missing cells.
 - `proofs`: `Array of DATA` - Array of `KZGProof` as defined in [EIP-4844](./eip-4844.md), 48 bytes each (`DATA`)

 ### Parameters